RescueSocial/Amber-Heard_Disinformation_Operations_Bots/README.md

 # Amber-Heard_Disinformation_Operations_Bots
-<b>6 Social Media Platforms analyzed of Disinformation/Influence Operations and Bots Cross-Platforms.
+<b><i>6 Social Media Platforms</i> analyzed of Disinformation/Influence Operations and Bots Cross-Platforms.
 Twitter, Reddit, YouTube, Instagram, Change.org, and Facebook.</b>

 We're an Independent Research Team with over 20 data analysts, scientists, and observers analyzing this data for over a year.
 <br>Data collected on Amber Heard is primarily related to the years 2018-2021.
 We studied millions of texts and accounts for <b>Social Network Analysis.</b>